 The Giro visited Cassino in 2014.
-A crash in the town shook up the peloton just before hitting the the final climb to Montecassino, the Benedictine Abbey on a rock plateau above Cassino.
+A crash in the town shook up the peloton just before hitting the final climb to Montecassino, the Benedictine Abbey on a rock plateau above Cassino.
 Michael Matthews, Tim Wellens, Cadel Evans and Matteo Rabottini survived the 8.6 kilometres ascent before crossing the line in that order.

-Giro d’Italia 2019 stage 6: Route maps, height profiles, and more
+Giro d’Italia 2019 stage 6: routes, profiles, more

 Click on the images to zoom